-During 2013, we plan on continuing to improve and build upon the foundation of "Safe Operations" launched in 2012.
-Our focus will be to continue to optimize operations, by increasing throughput rates and thereby increasing metal production and lowering units costs.
-Goals for 2013 are to produce 93 million pounds of copper equivalent (using a moly/copper factor of 4.65) which consists 41.5 million pounds of copper, 11.0 million pounds of molybdenum and 620,000 ounces of silver.
-Cash costs** of production (co-product accounting basis) are expected to be $2.50 per pound for copper and $9.45 per pound for molybdenum in 2013.
+During 2013, we continued to improve and build upon the foundation of "Safe Operations" launched in 2012.
+Also in 2013, we produced 81.2 million pounds of copper equivalent (using a moly/copper factor of 4.65) which consists of 37.5 million pounds of copper, 9.4 million pounds of molybdenum and 544,000 ounces of silver.

 * Metal Prices used for calculation of M&I resources is based on 3-year trailing averages of $3.66/lb Cu and $13.65/lb Mo (refer to 2013 technical report).